seefrye/waaaaagh-list/_notes/Public/Posts/First Shot at Unit Card Templating.md

 ---

 {:.small .serif .oblique}
-Update: I've made some decent progress on this, check out the updates [[Current State of Unit Templating::https://waaaaagh.com/notes/current-state-of-unit-templating]]
+Update: I've made some decent progress on this, check out the updates [[Next State of Unit Templating]]